-Furthermore, Weill and Ross described six decision making bodies within the organization referred to as political archetypes: (a) business monarchy (i.e., mainly senior business executives and may include chief information officer), monarchy (i.e., individual or group of IT executives), (c) federal (i.e., business executives and representatives, with IT involvement), (d) IT duopoly (i.e., decision making involves IT executives and a group of business leaders), (e) feudal (i.e., business unit making decisions based on the needs of the unit), and (f) anarchy (i.e., decision made by individual user or small group).
+(i.e., decision making involves IT executives and a group of business leaders), (e) feudal (i.e., business unit making decisions based on the needs of the unit), and (f) anarchy (i.e., decision made by individual user or small group).
 A careful study of Weill and Ross' (2004) decision making archetypes closely mirrored the existing governance models found in the literature (i.e., centralized, decentralized, and federal).
-The business monarchy and IT monarchy represented centralized structure; duopoly is closely aligned with the federal model; and the feudal and anarchy are closely linked to decentralized model (Brown and Nasuti, 2005) (see Figure 3).
+The business monarchy and IT monarchy represent centralized structure, duopoly is closely aligned with the federal model, and the feudal and anarchy are closely linked to decentralized model (Brown & Nasuti, 2005) (see Figure 4).